cotterman/Astro250_Python-for-Data-Scientists/hw06-SQL_webcrawl-cotterman/README.txt

 ################## Notes on running code #####################################
 ##############################################################################

+#The program of interest is "predict_weather.py"
-You must have installed pyscopg2 and urllib2 to run my code.
+#You must have installed sqlite3 and matplotlib to run this code.
+#You must also have a subfolder in your pwd called "hw_6_data"
+    #this folder should contain ICAO_airports.csv and top_airports.csv
+#My code will create subfolder within the "hw_6_data" subfolder
+    called "MyDownloadedData" if it doesn't already exist
+    #My code place the downloaded csv files in here

 ###############################################################################